jbroadway/docs/docs/2022.1/studio/how-tos/show-tools/how-to-use-the-spotlight.md

 **Step 4.** Place the spotlight wherever you'd like on your set.

 Note that there are limits to how many real-time lights can affect surfaces in VR, due to the heavy performance requirements of real-time lights.
-This number is one (1) on Quest and defaults to three (3) on desktop VR.
+This limit is one (1) on Quest and defaults to three (3) on desktop VR.

 ---